data-apis/array-api/spec/design_topics/device_support.md

 logical device.
 In other words, the standard does *not* include a universal `Device` object recognized by all compliant libraries.

-For array libraries that concern with multi-device support, including CPU and GPU, it is free to expose a library-specific device object for use (ex: creating an array on a particular device).
-For the purpose of this standard, it is considered an (important) implementation detail.
+For array libraries which concern themselves with multi-device support, including CPU and GPU, they are free to expose a library-specific device object for use (e.g., for creating an array on a particular device).
+It can be used as an input to `to_device`; the caveat is that it would make the code specific to that library.
 ```